jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 long time = System.currentTimeMillis();
 ```

-Or better yet instead of Date, use a [org.joda.time.LocalDateTime](http://joda-time.sourceforge.net/apidocs/org/joda/time/LocalDateTime.html) or [java.time.LocalDateTime](https://docs.oracle.com/javase/8/docs/api/index.html?java/time/LocalDateTime.html), which also has the advantage over java.util.Date that it is immutable.
+Or better yet instead of Date, use a [java.time.LocalDateTime](https://docs.oracle.com/javase/8/docs/api/index.html?java/time/LocalDateTime.html), which also has the advantage over java.util.Date that it is immutable.
 **Rule name**: prototype ready, hit on Calendar.getInstance().getTime() usage and on two steps in same block.

 #### UE02